Eli Schwartz

-Eliezer (Eli) Schwartz (Hebrew: אליעזר שוורץ, born in Jerusalem, Israel) MD, DTMH is an Israeli physician, known for his speciality in tropical diseases and travel medicine.
+Eliezer (Eli) Schwartz (Hebrew: אליעזר שוורץ; born in Jerusalem, Israel) MD, DTMH is an Israeli physician, known for his specialty in tropical diseases and travel medicine.
 He is a founding member of the International Society of Travel Medicine (ISTM) and served as chair of its Professional Education Committee.
 Schwartz is currently president of the Asia Pacific Travel Health Society (APTHS) as well as the Israel Society for Parasitology, Protozoology and Tropical Diseases (ISPPTD).
 At clinical practice, he is head of the Center for Travel Medicine and Tropical Diseases at the Sheba Medical Center.
 He is also a professor at the Sackler Faculty of Medicine, Tel Aviv University.

 Biography

 Born in Jerusalem, Israel, he completed his MD at the Tel Aviv University.
 He later traveled to London to receive a DTMH at the London School of Hygiene and Tropical Medicine.

 Schwartz specialises in tropical diseases and travel medicine since 1980.
 He has lived in Nepal for two years and worked in the CIWEC Clinic Travel Medicine Center in Kathmandu, and travels to many countries in Asia and Africa, thus gaining much expertise.
 He is a professor at the Sackler Faculty of Medicine, Tel Aviv University, where he guides doctoral student, among others.
 He has published over 200 scientific papers in his scientific field.

+In 1999 he was awarded the Vincenzo Marcolongo Memorial Lectureship.